-Whenever the utility recomputes the monthly payment amount, regardless of whether that recalculation is annually, monthly, or quarterly, any balance owing by the customer is to be spread over the subsequent 12-month period.
+Whenever the utility recomputes the monthly payment amount, regardless of whether that recalculation is annually, monthly, quarterly, or when the estimated amount differs by more than 10 percent from the amount being charged, any balance owing by the customer is to be spread over the subsequent 12-month period.
 The amount owed does not become due and payable upon recomputation.
-Board staff has had conversations with customers and utilities where the utility has demanded payment of any under billing when the utility recomputes the monthly payment amount for the subsequent 12-month period.
-Board rules require, and the level payment plan is designed, to provide for the recovery of the actual amount of electric or natural gas service over a 12-month period where during periods of higher usage the customer pays less than actual usage and during periods of lower usage the customer pays more than actual usage.
-The intent is that over time the level payments equal the amount the customer owes for actual usage.
+The Board has discussed this issue with customers and utilities where the utility has demanded payment of any under-billing when the utility recomputes the monthly payment amount for the subsequent 12-month period.
+The level payment plan is designed to provide for the recovery of the actual amount of electric or natural gas service over a 12-month period, such that during periods of higher usage the customer will pay less than actual usage and during periods of lower usage the customer will pay more than actual usage.
+The intent is that over time the level payments equal the amount the customer owes for actual usage over the 12-month period.
 Level payment plans can be especially helpful for customers who are entering into payment agreements since the customer will know the exact amount that is owed and that amount will not fluctuate significantly during the period of the payment agreement.